 Flowering Dogwoods have large colorful four-petal blossoms that can be pink, white or even yellow.
 It has different twisted branches, and grey bark.
 It has rich green leaves in summer and purple leaves in the fall, followed by red berries that attract small animals in the winter.

 They should be planted in partial shade, in well-drained humus-rich soil that doesn’t get too dry; A layer of mulch around the base will help it retain moisture.

-Dogwoods are popular among garden landscapers, they can stand alone or compliment an existing yard with their variety of color.
+Dogwoods are favorite among garden landscapers, and they can stand alone or compliment an existing yard with their variety of color.
 When mature they range from 15-25 ft.
 They grow about a foot each year.